accessibilitysupported/a11ysupport.io/FAQ.md

 We also hope to help developers learn how to test with assistive technologies.
 To accomplish this, we will provide introductory materials on how to use different assistive technologies and provide detailed instructions about how to perform tests.
 We also hope to run workshops at developer conferences.

-There are some other projects that are similar to this, however most of them:
+There are some other projects that are similar to this, however, most of them:
 * Are closed sourced (no contributions)
 * Do not cover all of the common AT
 * Do not disclose exactly how tests are performed
-* Only tests a specific technology (or subset of that technology)
+* Only tests a specific technology (or a subset of that technology)
 * Only tests the accessibility API layer, not the end result of the AT

 ## Can't this be automated?

 There are many different ways that Assistive Technology (AT) interacts with a browser and your code.

 1. Accessibility APIs (most common).
-In this method, a browser will create an accessibility tree (subset of the DOM) and expose it to a system Accessibility API.
+In this method, a browser will create an accessibility tree (a subset of the DOM) and expose it to a system Accessibility API.
 The AT will then consume that API.
 This mapping is being standardized for many technologies via the [Accessibility API Mapping standards](https://www.w3.org/TR/core-aam-1.1/).
 2. The AT will directly interface with the browser and read the DOM.
 3. A mixture of 1 and 2.